Harvey Isn't Done Yet: Your Texas Roundup

 Harvey Rages On

 Since Friday night, Hurricane Harvey has unleashed flooding, 132-mph winds, and storm surges across Southeast Texas.
 But the storm isn’t done yet.
 Harvey made its second landfall early Wednesday morning in Cameron, Louisiana, near the Texas border.
-And in Texas, the storm itself was just the beginning: Flash floods have now delivered 30 inches of rainfall to Beaumont and Port Arthur, leaving residents trapped in their homes and evacuees once again scrambling to find safety from the rising waters.
+And in Texas, the Category 4 hurricane itself was just the beginning: 30 inches of rainfall have created flash floods in Beaumont and Port Arthur, leaving residents trapped in their homes and evacuees once again scrambling to find safety from the rising waters.

 MEANWHILE, IN TEXAS